Does Turmeric Help Repair Skin Barrier? Science Explained

 Safety Verdict

 Properly formulated turmeric skincare is generally safe for damaged barriers.
-Look for products designed for sensitive skin with controlled curcumin concentrations.
+Look for products designed for sensitive skin with controlled curcumin levels.

 Avoid raw turmeric paste on compromised skin—uncontrolled concentrations can irritate.
 DIY preparations are not recommended during barrier repair.